 This BLOG On Mortgage Loans For Investment Homes And Commercial Properties Was UPDATED On October 10th, 2018

 There are several types of mortgage loans for investment homes and commercial properties.

 - The investment home purchaser has two types programs of mortgage loans for investment homes

 - The first type of investment home mortgage loan is a 20% down payment conventional investment mortgage loan

 - Conventional Loans need to conform to Fannie Mae and/or Freddie Mac Mortgage Guidelines

-- With a 20% down payment investment home mortgage loan, the mortgage loan borrower cannot use the future rental income when qualifying for the investment home mortgage loan.
+- With a 20% down payment investment home mortgage loan, borrowers cannot use the future rental income when qualifying for the investment home mortgage loan

 - Conventional Investment Home Loans require borrowers credit, income, assets, and liabilities